Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Rockets have been underdogs by 1.5 points or more once this year and covered the spread.

-- Toledo's games this year have gone over the total in one out of six opportunities (16.7%).
+- Toledo's games this year have gone over the point total one time in six opportunities (16.7%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.